dacuevash/dacuevash.github.io/_posts/2022-02-25-welcome-to-jekyll.markdown

 ---
-layout: post-en
+layout: post-jp
 title:  "Welcome to Jekyll!
-(English test)"
+(Japanese test)"
 date:   2022-02-23 20:49:49 -0600
 author: Jekyll
 tags: recent
-categories: jekyll
+categories:  jp jekyll
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.